true-while/AzureFastStartForIoT/Fraud Detection/README.md

 8. ![Choosing the right target setting](images/remotemachine.png "Choosing the right target setting")

 9. From the pop-up dialog, you should see the name and IP of your device has been autodetected (*minwinpc -- 192.168.1.5* in this case), __click 'select'__  to set it as the target for deployment device. *If your device is not shown, you can manually enter the IP address being sure to use the default authentication mode (i.e. Universal - unencrypted).
-The chances are however that if you don't see this appearing under "Auto Detected" that your device is not functioning correctly - ensuring it has the correct network connectivity would be first thing to check.*
+The chances are however that if you don't see this appearing under "Auto Detected" that your device 1) is not functioning correctly - ensuring it has working network connectivity would be first thing to check, 2) something else! *

 10. ![Remote Machine dialog](images/connections1.png) ![Remote Machine dialog2](images/connections2.png)
 11. You'll now need to tell Visual Studio to compile the application for the ARM platform (which a requirement to run on the RPi). __Right-click__ on the name of your solution in Solution Explorer and choose *"Configuration Manager".*